POSTED BY May 11, 2016 COMMENTS (36)ON

 Then try to pay 2-3X of that amount, which is Rs 30,000 or Rs 40,000 per month.
 If not that much, then at least 20,000.
 That way at least you will pay off the entire debt in next 1 yr if you are disciplined enough.

 The 3rd option is to try to get some loan from friends or family members and pay off the credit card debt in one go and then pay back the person later as per what you agreed with him/her.
-One can often get interest free loan from a close friend or a sibling if you communicate your problem well.
+One can often get free loans without any interest from a close friend or a sibling if you communicate your problem well.

 Make sure you pay them back exactly within the time frame mentioned.